 More than just a fish tank or a planter, the EcoQube C has great potential as a learning tool.
 For this reason, we recently set up Notre Dame Academy of San Diego with 18 EcoQube C's for use in their classrooms.
 Ecosystems, the nitrogen cycle, ecology, and sustainability are all part of a standard curriculum, so why not provide the students with a living, breathing example of all these processes in action?
 Learning from lectures and books is useful, it's how most of us learned about nature in school, but to have a physical, tactile example to play, experiment and learn from hands-on is invaluable.

-From the EcoQube C’s, the K-8 students at Notre Dame Academy will learn how to grow a plant and how to take care of a fish.
-They’ll have fun feeding their pet fish and watch as the basil plant grows, seeing the roots spread out and absorb the nutrients of the tank.
-They’ll learn how an ecosystem works and how plants, animals and even microscopic bacteria all work together and thrive as a whole.
-What’s more, these kids will be exposed to aquaponics and soilless agriculture at a far younger age than any of us ever were.
-Techniques like hydroponics and vertical farming are imminent technologies, so giving these future scientists, engineers and designers a head start on it makes me feel much more optimistic about the future.
+From the EcoQube C's, the K-8 students at Notre Dame Academy will learn how to grow a plant and how to take care of a fish.
+They'll have fun feeding their pet fish and watch as the basil plant grows, seeing the roots spread out and absorb the nutrients of the tank.
+They'll learn how an ecosystem works and how plants, animals, and even microscopic bacteria all work together and thrive as a whole.
+What's more, these kids will be exposed to aquaponics and soilless agriculture at a far younger age than any of us ever was.
+Techniques like hydroponics and vertical farming are imminent technologies, so giving these future scientists, engineers, and designers a head start on it makes me feel much more optimistic about the future.